bosonprotocol/contracts/docs/contracts/overview.md

 * `VoucherKernel`: Main business logic
 * `UsingHelpers`: Common utilities
 * `DAITokenWrapper`: Provides a uniform interface for calling the `permit `function on the DAI token
-* `ERC1155NonTransferable`: Non-transferrable token, the possession of which allows a buyer to commit to an item following a special quest or campaign.
+* `ERC1155NonTransferable`: Non-transferable token, the possession of which allows a buyer to commit to an item following a special quest or campaign.
-* `Gate`: Allows users of the protocol to gate access to a given VoucherSet by requiring that any address attempting to commit to an item in the given VoucherSet have a given ERC1155 before they access.
+* `Gate`: Allows users of the protocol to gate access to a given VoucherSet by requiring that any address attempting to commit to an item in the given VoucherSet have a given conditional token (ERC721, ERC20 or ERC1155) before they access.
 * `MetaTransactionReceiver`: Base contract that allows the ERC1155NonTransferable contract to receive and process meta transactions

 ![Boson Protocol inheritance tree](../assets/bosonprotocol-inheritance.png)